SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal (pstu-diary)/app-proposal.typ

   caption: [Settings and sign in page's UI concept],
 ) <UI3>

-= Limitations

-+ Currently, it's not 100% translated.
-+ Students can't update club related and co-curricular activities.

 = Future Plans

 + Implementing more features like event calendar, campus map, lost and found section, blood donor finder etc.
-+ Adding more departments and personnel to the contact list.
++ Adding more information about club activities.
++ Implementing student section for students to enable self-service features and recommendations.
 + Enhancing the admin panel with more functionalities.
 + Improving the UI/UX based on user feedback.
 + Implementing push notifications for important updates and announcements.